ElnazAmanzadeh/scRNAseq-demo.github.io/index.md

 {% if site.carpentry == "dc" %}
 {% unless site.curriculum == "dc-ecology" or site.curriculum == "dc-genomics" or site.curriculum == "dc-socsci" or site.curriculum == "dc-geospatial" %}
 <div class="alert alert-warning">
-You can download all the data files we use in this lesson from <a href="https://scrnaseq-course.cog.sanger.ac.uk/index.html?prefix=data/">here</a>.

 </div>
 {% endunless %}
 {% endif %}